-For those out there who struggle learning languages sometimes, or who feel that they have been learning for far too long, don’t give up!!
+For those out there who struggle learning languages, or who feel they have been learning for far too long, don’t give up!!
 There is a huge amount of things you can still do or keep doing, which might actually be far more effective than you think.

 My recommendation is not to look at the day to day progress, as that can be very discouraging.
 Simply assess how much you know every 3 to 4 months, and if you have put in the work, you will definitely see the difference.